pyscript/docs/docs/user-guide/index.md

 These should be inserted into the `<body>` of your HTML document.

-In both cases use the `src` attribute to reference a Python file containing your code, or inline your code between the opening and closing tags. **We recommend you use the `src` attribute method**, but retain the ability to include code between tags for convenience.
+In both cases either use the `src` attribute to reference a Python file containing your code, or inline your code between the opening and closing tags. **We recommend you use the `src` attribute method**, but retain the ability to include code between tags for convenience.